Are you an adviser? Go to Unbiased Pro

 If you have investments outside your pensions that provide tax-free income, such as an individual savings account (ISA), it might be worth pausing pension withdrawals and drawing from these instead if inflation is high.

 Every year, you can sell £3,000 of assets without paying any CGT, which is the annual exemption.
-As everyone gets one, married couples can sell £6,000 in shares every year without paying a penny in CGT.
+As transfers between spouses and civil partners are tax-free, married couples can sell £6,000 in shares between them every year without paying a penny in CGT.

 Additionally, you can receive £500 in dividends every year without paying any income tax.

 There can be additional benefits from drawing money outside your pension from a tax perspective.
-If you were to die before the age of 75, any money in your pension can be passed to your beneficiaries free from tax.
+If you were to die before the age of 75, any money in your pension can be passed to your beneficiaries free of income tax.

 Get expert financial advice